13 Dog Halloween Costumes That Actually Won Their Contests

 #7: The Pink Shark Dog Costume That Steals Every Halloween Show

-That’s exactly the energy this hot pink shark costume brings.
-The bright fuchsia mesh fabric wraps around the body like a little rider costume, with a foam shark head piece that sits right on top of your dog’s head — open mouth, white teeth, the whole thing.
-It’s equal parts hilarious and adorable.
+your golden is sitting there, tail going a mile a minute, tongue out, and the terrifying clown next to her is not making her one bit nervous. well, she might be the star of this photo, but that’s exactly what this hot pink shark costume brings to the table. the bright fuchsia mesh fabric wraps around the body like a little rider costume, with a foam shark head piece that sits right on top of your dog’s head (open mouth, white teeth, the whole thing). it’s hilarious and adorable all at once.

-The costume uses a slip-over harness design with a braided rope leash in matching pink.
-No complicated buckles.
-The mesh fabric lets your dog breathe while staying put during a full neighborhood walk.
+the costume uses a slip-over harness with a braided rope leash in matching pink. no complicated buckles. the mesh fabric lets your dog breathe but won’t let her pull you down the street on a full neighborhood walk.

-Pair it with a coordinating pink collar underneath for extra security.
-And if your dog runs warm like most goldens do, the open-weave mesh actually keeps things cooler than a solid fabric suit would.
+pair it with a pink collar underneath for extra security. and if your dog runs warm like most goldens do, the mesh actually keeps things cooler than a solid fabric suit would.

-This would also make the best dog gift idea if you’ve got a fellow golden retriever mom in your life who loves a good Halloween moment.
+this would also make the best gift idea for a fellow golden retriever mom who loves a good halloween moment. but if your girl is fluffy, size up because that golden retriever coat adds bulk.

 #8: The Space Pup Astronaut Costume (Complete With Jetpack)